ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 ```

 ## Topology Data Ingestion
-Anodot’s topology data ingestion mechanism operates on a full data set ingestion;  delta additions aren’t supported.
+Anodot’s topology data ingestion mechanism operates on a full data set ingestion, partial additions are not supported.

-During this process, the ingested data is first validated and only then loaded to override the existing data stored in the topology entities.
+During this process, the ingested data is first validated and only then loaded to overwrite the existing data stored in the topology entities.

-The topology data load APIs consist of three APIs that load the full updated topology data set:
+The topology data-load APIs consist of three APIs that load the full updated topology data set:

 * [Load Start](#load-start)
 * [Bulk Entities Load](#bulk-entities-load)